rinal13/openhab-openwebnet/README.md

 In order for this biding to work, an OpenWebNet gateway is needed in your installation to talk to devices.
 Currently these gateways are supported:
 - **IP gateways**, such as the [MH200N](http://www.homesystems-legrandgroup.com/BtHomeSystems/productDetail.action?lang=EN&productId=016), [F453](http://www.homesystems-legrandgroup.com/BtHomeSystems/productDetail.action?productId=027), [F454](http://www.homesystems-legrandgroup.com/BtHomeSystems/productDetail.action?productId=006), etc.
-  - As in the openHAB 1.x BTicino binding, the BUS/SCS gateway must be configured to accept connections from the openHAB computer IP
 - **ZigBee USB gateways**, using USB/serial ports such as the [BTicino 3578](http://www.catalogo.bticino.it/BTI-3578-EN) and [Legrand 088328](https://www.legrand.fr/pro/catalogue/35115-interface-openradio/interface-open-webnet-et-radio-pour-pilotage-dune-installation-myhome-play)

-***IMPORTANT NOTE***
+***IMPORTANT NOTES***
+- IP gateways: as in the openHAB 1.x BTicino binding, the BUS/SCS gateway must be configured to accept connections from the openHAB computer IP
-As for the Serial binding, if you run OH2 on Linux to access the USB/serial port you might require that you add the `openhab` user to the `dialout` group to grant permission to read/write to the serial port:
+- ZigBee USB gateways: as for the Serial binding, if you run OH2 on Linux to access the USB/serial port you might require that you add the `openhab` user to the `dialout` group to grant permission to read/write to the serial port:
 ```
 sudo usermod -a -G dialout openhab
 ```